Calchan/debian-install-scripts/README.md

   workaround and suggestions for other solutions, but no reaction so far.
 A complete fix is automatically applied with this script.

+- MangoHud is installed with a suitable configuration.
+There's also a permission fix similar to the one above.
+It's pre-configured to allow you to cap the frame rate just like the Steam Deck will supposedly do.
+Use Shift_R+F12 to toggle the HUD and Shift_L+F1 to cycle the FPS cap (unlimited by default, then 60fps, then 30fps).

 - Install the Heroic games launcher.
 This is an alternative to the bloated Epic launcher.
 It works great and is full of useful conveniences.
 If you've been obediently redeeming these free Epic games every week you should have a fair number of them by now, some of them very good.
 Make sure